pyrenaicus/color-themes/README.md

 Project created with:

 - [React](https://reactjs.org/) for building all the UI.
-Working exclusively with functional components and React Hooks.
+Working exclusively with functional components and React Hooks: useState, useEffect, useRef.
-- [Chroma-js](http://vis4.net/chromajs/) for color conversion and interpolation
+- [Chroma-js](http://vis4.net/chromajs/) for color conversion and interpolation.
+- [Canvas API](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API) to generate a PNG image with the color theme.

 ## Setup